hynek/structlog/docs/backward-compatibility.rst

 .. warning::

-   You cannot however rely on the default settings.
+   You cannot however rely on the default settings and the :mod:`structlog.dev` module.
    They may be adjusted in the future to provide a better experience when starting to use ``structlog``.
    So please make sure to **always** properly configure your applications.